 Baroness Morgan of Huyton

-Sally Morgan worked for Tony Blair when he was Leader of the Opposition.
-Following the 1997 General Election she was appointed Political Secretary to the Prime Minister and head of the Prime Minister’s political office.
-She then served as Minister of State in the Cabinet Office before returning to Downing Street as Director of Government Relations.
+Following the 1997 General Election Sally Morgan was appointed Political Secretary to the Prime Minister and head of the Prime Minister’s political office.
+She then served as Minister of State and as Director of Government Relations.
 Since leaving government in 2005, Sally has held a number of appointments in the public and private sector including the board of the Olympic Delivery Authority, and board and advisory posts in health and social care.
 She was the Chair of OFSTED, the Office for Standards in Education, from 2011 – 2014.
-Currently she is Chair of Future Leaders (a UK charity training potential head teachers for challenging schools) and adviser to Ark which runs academies in the UK and works internationally in education.
-She is a non-executive director of Carphone Warehouse PLC, and Countryside Properties PLC.
-She is a member of the House of Lords Science & Technology Committee.

 Sir Dave Ramsden